Safran

-Employing over 95,000 people and generating 24.64 billion euros in sales in 2019, the company is listed on the Euronext stock exchange and is part of the CAC 40 and Euro Stoxx 50.
-Its headquarters are located in Paris.
+Employing over 92,000 people and generating 27.31 billion euros in revenue in 2024, the company is listed on the Euronext stock exchange and is part of the CAC 40 and Euro Stoxx 50.

 Name

 The name Safran was chosen from 4,250 suggestions, including 1,750 proposed by employees.
 As a holding company for many subsidiaries, the name was deemed suitable for the suggestion of direction, movement, and strategy.
-Safran translates as rudder blade and as saffron, which the company highlights as one of the catalysts for early international trade.
+Safran translates as "rudder blade" and as "saffron", which the company highlights as one of the catalysts for early international trade.

 History

 Origins

-In 1905 Louis Seguin created the company Gnome.
+In 1905, Louis Seguin created the company Gnome.
 Production of the first rotary engine for airplanes, the Gnome Omega, started in 1909.
-This company merged with the Le Rhône, a company created in 1912 by Louis Verdet, to form the Gnome et Rhône engine company.
+This company merged with Le Rhône, a company created in 1912 by Louis Verdet, to form the Gnome et Rhône engine company.
 Gnome & Rhône was nationalized in 1945, creating Snecma.
 In 2000, this company gave its name to the “Snecma Group”, and carried out a number of acquisitions to form a larger group with an array of complementary businesses.

 Sagem (Société d’Applications Générales de l’Electricité et de la Mécanique) was created in 1925 by Marcel Môme.
 In 1939, Sagem entered the telephone and transmissions market by taking control of Société anonyme des télécommunications (SAT).
 It acquired Société de Fabrication d’Instruments de Mesure (Sfim), a measurement instrument specialist, in 1999.
-However, by 2008 Sagem Mobile and Sagem Communications had been sold.
+However, by 2008, Sagem Mobile and Sagem Communications had been sold.
 Sagem Mobile became Sagem Wireless in January 2009.